vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 <br/>

-### @BoundObject - propertyNamePrefix
+### @BoundObject.propertyNamePrefix, @BoundProperty.name

-The *common part* of a group of parameter names in property file.
+`propertyNamePrefix` is the *common part* of a group of parameter names in property file.
 This part is used for construction the full name, which is used for binding methods in annotated interface.

 If `propertyNamePrefix` is not specified you can use only full parameter names in `BoundProperty.name()`.
 If it has any value then both variants (full and prefix-aware) names can be used.